All of the Dead Girls: Critical reception and promotion

 Tom Breihan from Stereogum called "All of the Dead Girls" an "immaculately produced" song and slightly indicative of the members' former backgrounds in punk music.
 In addition to "Kill for Candy", Collar referred to the song as a "hooky, infectious anthem [...] worthy of building a whole album around".
 Smith described the song as simultaneously "the album's catchiest song" but also "its most morbid".
 Collin Brennan, for Consequence of Sound, enjoyed the song for being "almost criminally catchy" and "a million times more fun than anything" from No Doubt's sixth and latest studio album, Push and Shove (2012); however, he criticized its vast influence from 1980s music, noting the song "can hardly stand on its own two feet" because of it.
 A staff member from PunkNews.org disliked "All of the Dead Girls", calling it overproduced and full of "cringeworthy" lyrics.

 On the April 18, 2017 episode of Jimmy Kimmel Live!, Dreamcar made their first televised appearance, performing both "All of the Dead Girls" and "Kill for Candy".
 The group was unable to perform all of "All of the Dead Girls" due to time constraints.
-The live clip was eventually posted to Jimmy Kimmel Live!'s YouTube channel.
+The live clip was posted to Jimmy Kimmel Live!'s YouTube channel.
 In August 2017, prior to singing "All of the Dead Girls" at The Conservatory in Santa Ana, California, Havok told the audience that the live performance would be recorded and was planned to be used as the album's second music video.
 During the segment, he "amped up the crowd by standing on top of speakers" which allowed the crowd "grab at him" and interact.